jloayza10/depression_prediction_project/README.md

 - Model Evaluation
 - Cross-Validation and nested cross-validation

-To be done:
+#### To be done:
 - Deal with class imbalance
 - Perform error analysis on final model
 - Train a simpler, smaller or faster model
-- Data allows to work on this orblem as a regression problem as well
+- Data allows to work on this problem as a regression problem as well

 The following steps are performed as part of the MLOps project:
 - Clone repo and work in unix virtual machine